Spring Attachment for Precision Drilling

 Final Results

-The above graph doesn’t convey the tightness of the spring’s operation.
-For instance, a 0.02mm bit will produce holes at 0.022mm + \(\epsilon\) mm at the upper bound.
+For example, a 0.02mm bit will produce holes at 0.022mm + \(\epsilon\) mm at the upper bound.